What stores carry your products near me?

 We do not ship directly to Canada.
 However, our products can be purchased at several Canadian retailers.

 Can you ship to multiple addresses on one order?

 No, we only ship to one address per order.
-Check out our Gifting Program here if you’re interested in placing a large order for multiple recipients.
+Please place multiple orders

 What carriers do you use for shipping?